 The period for projecting the cash flows for the goodwill impairment test was five years.
 The assumptions used to determine the value in use based on the discounted cash flow method include analysis prepared in dollars, such as: projected cash flows based on management estimates for future cash flows, exchange rates, discount rates and growth rates on perpetuity.
 The cash flow projections already reflect a more challenging competitive scenario than projected in previous years, resulting from a deterioration in the steel consuming markets and overcapacity in the industry, as well as macroeconomic challenges in certain markets in which the Company operates.
 The perpetuity was calculated considering stable operating margins, levels of working capital and investments.
-The perpetuity growth rates considered in the 2019 test were: a) North America: 3% (3% in December 2018); b) Special Steel: 3% (3% in December 2018); c) South America: 3% (3% in December 2018); and d) Brazil: 3% (3% in December 2018).
+The perpetuity growth rates considered in the 2020 test were: a) North America: 3% (3% in December 2019); b) Special Steel: 3% (3% in December 2019); c) South America: 3% (3% in December 2019); and d) Brazil: 3% (3% in December 2019).

 The post-tax discount rates used were determined taking into consideration market information available on the date of performing the impairment test.
 The Company adopted distinct rates for each business segment tested with the purpose of reflecting the differences among the markets in which each segment operates, as well as the risks associate to each of them.
-The post-tax discount rates used were: a) North America: 10.0% (11.0% in December 2018); b) Special Steel: 10.5% (11.5% in December 2018); c) South America: 14.25% (13.0% in December 2018); and d) Brazil: 11.25% (12.5% in December 2018).
+The post-tax discount rates used were: a) North America: 8.25% (10.0% in December 2019); b) Special Steel: 8.75% (10.5% in December 2019); c) South America: 11.25% (14.25% in December 2019); and d) Brazil 9.75%: (11.25% in December 2019).

-Discounted cash flows are compared to the book value of each segment and result in the recoverable amount as shown below: a) North America: exceeded the book value of R\$ 2,690 million (exceeded the book value of R\$ 2,157 million in 2018); b) South America: exceeded the book value by R\$ 521 million (exceeded the book value by R\$ 730 million in 2018); c) Special Steel: exceeded the book value by R\$ 2,813 million (exceeded the book value by R\$ 3,019 million in 2018); and d) Brazil: exceeded the book value by R\$ 4,015 million (exceeding the book value by R\$ 3,924 million in 2018).
+Discounted cash flows are compared to the book value (including any impairment recognized) of each segment and result in the recoverable amount as shown below: a) North America: exceeded the book value by R\$ 6,202 million (exceeded the book value by R\$ 2,690 million in 2019); b) South America: exceeded the book value by R\$ 4,141 million (exceeded the book value by R\$ 521 million in 2019); c) Special Steel: exceeded the book value by R\$ 2,509 million (exceeded the book value by R\$ 2,813 million in 2019); and d) Brazil: exceeded the book value by R\$ 13,424 million (exceeded the book value by R\$ 4,015 million in 2019).